2 Chronicles 32: Verse 30

-The tunnel (now called the "Siloam tunnel") leads from the Gihon Spring to the Pool of Siloam.Holy Land Photos The curving tunnel is 583 yards (533 m; about 1/3 mile) long and by using the 12 inch (30 cm) altitude difference between its two ends, which corresponds to a 0.06 percent gradient, the engineers managed to convey the water from the spring to the pool.
+The tunnel (now called the "Siloam tunnel") leads from the Gihon Spring to the Pool of Siloam.
+The curving tunnel is 583 yards (533 m; about 1/3 mile) long and by using the 12 inch (30 cm) altitude difference between its two ends, which corresponds to a 0.06 percent gradient, the engineers managed to convey the water from the spring to the pool.
 According to the Siloam inscription, the tunnel was excavated by two teams, one starting at each end of the tunnel and then meeting in the middle.
 The inscription is partly unreadable at present, and may originally have conveyed more information than this.
 It is clear from the tunnel itself that several directional errors were made during its construction.
 Support for the dating to Hezekiah's period is derived from the radiocarbon dates of organic matter contained in the original plastering.